thomad74/gatorgrouper/README.md

 Create a Google Sheets spreadsheet and a Google Form in Google Drive.
 In the Form, create yes or no questions to measure the capabilities and skills of the students that you wish to group.
-After you have at least one submission of the Form, you can go to the responses tab and click on the green icon with the white cross through it.
-This will enable you to link the Sheet to the Form.
+After you have at least one submission of the form, you can go to the responses tab and click on the green icon with the white cross through it.
+This will enable you to link the Google Sheet to the Google Form.
 You can either create a new Sheet or link to a preexisting one.
 If you need to change the destination, you can click on the three dot icon menu to the right of the green icon and select "Select response destination".

-Open the `.json` file in the `gatorgrouper` repository and find the `"client-email"`.
+Open the `.json` file in the `gatorgrouper` repository and find `"client-email"`.
 Copy the quoted text that looks like an email address.
 Return to the Sheet and open the sharing options.
 Paste the address and click send.
 Alternatively, if you would like to create your own service account for confidentiality and security, follow the tutorial found at [www.twolio.com](https://www.twilio.com/blog/2017/02/an-easy-way-to-read-and-write-to-a-google-spreadsheet-in-python.html) to create a personal service account.

 Within `defaults.py`, update the `DEFAULT_WORKBOOK` constant to the name of your Sheet.